NanokaHiya/HI_ProfileLine/README.md

  - [ ] Calculate the rotational matrix of subhalo

 # Logs

+## 11/26/2021
+Still dealing with previous problem.
+Some critical bug fixed, but result is still far from expectation. $frac{M_{simu}}{M_{real}}}$ seems like a sine wave and exceed 1, which is against prediction.

+Trying to get rotate_star working.
+I'm not sure about how it works.

+Remove class prototype 'coord' from subhalo.py (this class is probably not be used).

 ## 11/23/2021
 Luminosity distance & LOSVector now is different for every gas particle.